These were not just figures in history looking back at me, but guides for my own journey.

 Despite growing up in a family of pilots and spending countless hours at local airports, Heather was amazed to learn as an adult that there was an entire community of female pilots who were contemporaries of Amelia Earhart.
 That omission of women's history set her on a new path to discover more.
 Following the advice of author Toni Morrison who said, "if there's a book that you want to read, but it hasn't been written yet, then you must write it," Heather gathered the courage to leave her corporate job and created her production company Archetypal Images, LLC.
 Part of her mission is to capture and harness the light that comes alive in peoples’ eyes when they find inspiration and through example, encourage others to seek it for themselves.
 The women portrayed in Breaking Through the Clouds: The First Women’s National Air Derby are perfect role models for this objective.

 Previous to starting her own company, Heather worked at Discovery Communications where she managed thousands of programming hours including popular shows such as The Croc Hunter, Monster Garage, Deadliest Catch, Eukanuba Tournament of Champions, American Chopper and many more.
-Heather has a Masters Degree in Producing Film and Video, is an alumnus of the Docs in Progress Fellowship Program, and was recently chosen to be part of the National Museum of American History Emerging Filmmaker's Film Forum.
+Heather has a Masters Degree in Producing Film and Video, is an alumnus of the Docs in Progress Fellowship Program and the National Museum of American History Emerging Filmmaker's Film Forum.